 Class Action and Mass Torts – What You Need to Know

 Class actions and mass tort claims offer a way for multiple plaintiffs who have similar injuries caused by a single defendant to seek compensation for their losses.
-The size of a class in a class action, or the number of plaintiffs involved in a mass tort case, can range from a smaller number like dozens to thousands, and sometimes even more in some cases.
-Class actions and mass tort claims can arise from many different types of injuries and areas of the law, from consumer product defects and environmental harms to violations of federal labor laws or antitrust laws.
+The number of individuals in a class action, or the number of plaintiffs involved in a mass tort case, can range from dozens to thousands, and sometimes even more.
+Class actions and mass tort claims can arise from many different types of injuries and areas of the law: consumer product defects (including defective drugs and defective medical devices), environmental harms, and violations of federal labor laws and antitrust laws.

 It is crucial for anyone who has suffered an injury that other people may have suffered to seek advice from a class action and mass tort attorney to determine the best way to move forward with a claim.
 An attorney can evaluate your case to determine whether a class action or mass tort is appropriate and assist you with the claims process.

 Differences Between a Class Action and Mass Tort Claim